cybercongress/cybernomics/bostrom/README.md

-## Mint Rate of Amperes and Volts
+## Mint Rate of AMPERE and VOLT

-Mint rate is multiple coefficient for minting Ampere tokens
+Mint rate is multiple coefficient for minting AMPERE tokens

 It is halving every `ampere_base_halving_period`